RamosPabloA/NPC_Dusk_MOD/README.md

 Is Dusk compatible Classic Edition?
 - So far, Dusk Mod is not compatible with this version.

+Can I crossmod NPC_Dusk_MOD with my project?
+- Yes, feel free to crossmod your mod with ours.
+It's not mandatory to credit us, but It'd be nice.

 ## Contacts

 - Follow us on social networks: [Facebook](https://www.facebook.com/bg2duskmod "Facebook")